Skip to main content

 • Copy Link — Copy a single URL that combines all selected forms into one patient workflow.

-• Export PDF for Printing — Download a ZIP file containing blank PDF versions of all selected forms.
+• Export PDF for Printing — Download blank PDF versions of all selected forms.

 • Convert to Note Templates — Turn all selected forms into clinical note layouts for providers at once.